96 GeV Scalar Boson in the 2HDM with U(1)_H Gauge Symmetry: Results

-In Fig.~\ref{fig:type2-gg-tt}, we present the signal strengths $\mu_{\gamma\gamma}$ and $\mu_{\tau\tau}$ in both Type-II models with extra fermion contributions in the loop (left) and without those contributions (right), respectively.
-The extra fermion contribution in the loop can especially modify branching ratios of $\tilde{h} \to gg$ or $\gamma\gamma$.
-Thus, the production or decay rates of $\tilde{h}$ can be affected by the extra fermion loop contributions.
-The two dashed lines denote $1\sigma$ and $2\sigma$ regions for the combined experimental values in ATLAS and CMS, respectively.
-We find that the expectation in our Type-II models is inconsistent with the experiments within $1\sigma$, while some points are consistent within $2\sigma$.
+We find that the expectation in our Type-II models is inconsistent with the experimental results within $1\sigma$, while some regions are consistent within $2\sigma$.
 In particular, it is difficult to enhance the $\mu_{\tau\tau}$ because of effective Yukawa couplings of the 96 GeV scalar boson to the top quarks and tau lepton in the Type-II models:

 which are normalized to the SM-like Yukawa couplings, respectively.
 For the $gg\to \tilde{h} \to \tau\tau$ production, both Yukawa couplings are relevant.
 Then, $g_{\tilde{h}}^{t, \textrm{II}}$ is proportional to $\sin \alpha_1$, but $g_{\tilde{h}}^{\tau, \textrm{II}}$ is to $\cos\alpha_1$.
 Therefore, it would be difficult to enhance both Yukawa couplings for the same $\alpha_1$.
 It turns out that the branching ratio for $\tilde{h} \to \tau\tau$ is at most $0.1$ in the allowed parameter space, which results in the small signal strength $\mu_{\tau\tau}$.